 Two SNH staff members were dispatched: Alan McKirdy, Head of Earth Sciences, and Liz Buckle, an area officer from the Lanark office.

 SNH found Edinger at the local farm.
-When confronted, Edinger admitted that his car contained fossils from Birk Knowes (=effectively stolen property).
+When confronted, Edinger admitted that his car contained fossils from Birk Knowes (=effectively stolen property…or not?).
 He also admitted that he had been coming to the site for a number of years to remove fossils.

 But, instead of involving the police, SNH had a chat and decided to let him off with a warning not to come back.
 Furthermore, he was also allowed to keep the fossils he had with him.